henrysxie/intermediate-python/notes.md

            numbers.append(x)
     return numbers
 ```
+This reviews basic use of LISTS.
 Note: we use `xrange` instead of `range` because `range` loads the entire list into memory, while `xrange` just creates an iterator: https://mail.python.org/pipermail/python-list/2012-November/634509.html.
 If you have a really big list, `xrange` is way faster.
 In Python 3 `range` works the same way as `xrange`.

 3 - The same as #2, but use Python list comprehensions.